sotrh/learn-wgpu/docs/beginner/tutorial2-swapchain/README.md

         ).await.unwrap();
 ```

 The `features` field on `DeviceDescriptor`, allows us to specify what extra features we want.
-For this simple example, I've deviced to not use any extra features.
+For this simple example, I've decided not to use any extra features.

 <div class="note">